andrew/ultimate-awesome/README.md

 - [awesome-wanchain](https://github.com/wanchain/awesome-wanchain) - A collection of resources related to Wanchain.
 - [awesome-face-swap](https://github.com/xh-liu-tech/awesome-face-swap) - A collection of resources on face swap.
 - [awesome-gif](https://github.com/ycaihua/awesome-gif) - A curated list of awesome gif tools & scripts.
+- [awesome-volatility](https://github.com/ZarKyo/awesome-volatility) - A curated list of ressources for Volatility 2 & 3.
 - [awesome-causality-in-nlp](https://github.com/zhjohnchan/awesome-causality-in-nlp) - A curated list of causality in NLP. :-).
-- [awesome_PV_faults_diagnosis](https://github.com/574168985/awesome_PV_faults_diagnosis) - Literature review renewal of PV faults diagnosis, including papers, datasets, and codes.
 - [awesome-resources](https://github.com/Aerodynamics-Club/awesome-resources) - This repository is a collection of useful (read awesome) resources related to aerodynamics, aerial robots, simulators and geeky stuff.
 - [awesome-android](https://github.com/ajay-prabhakar/awesome-android) - This is repository which I played around with android stuff :rocket:.
 - [awesome-bookmarks](https://github.com/alexander-irbis/awesome-bookmarks) - Personal bookmarks.